unfoldingWord-dev/translationStudio-Info/docs/dtSupdates.rst

 Downloading Available Source Texts
 ----------------------------------

-When you choose to download available source texts, you have a choice to look at the source texts in one of two ways:
+When you choose **Download Available Source Texts** from the Update menu, you have a choice to look at the source texts in one of two ways:

 * By Language – this choice enables you to download multiple books at once for a single language.
 If you choose to view by language and select a language, only the books that are available for that language are shown.
 Other books may become available as more source texts get translated and checked.